jackhill5313/Hetalia-Region/README.md

 <br><br>

 ## Credit:
-The website was designed and programmed by Nessie and deployed by joe#7636 using Netlify. <br>The Japanese translations were done by yx.#0001. <br><br>
+The website was designed and programmed by Nessie and deployed by joe#7636 using Netlify.<br>

 ## Links:
 [Our webpage](https://hetalia.net/)<br>